Kang Kek Iew: Trial

 Duch surprised the tribunal on 27 November 2009 with a plea to be released.
 In his final statement before the tribunal he acknowledged his involvement in Khmer Rouge-era crimes, including the execution of more than 12,000 Tuol Sleng prisoners, but said they were committed by a "criminal party".
 Duch also noted that he had served more than 10 years in detention, and stressed that he had been fully cooperative with the tribunal.
 There were also conflicting closing arguments from Duch's defense team.
-His Cambodian lawyer, Kar Savuth demanded his client's acquittal and release, while his international counterpart, François Roux pressed judges to hand down a lenient sentence.
+His Cambodian lawyer, Kar Savuth, demanded his client's acquittal and release, while his international counterpart, François Roux, pressed judges to hand down a lenient sentence.

 At the conclusion of the trial, prosecutors asked that Duch be given 40 years in prison if convicted.
 On 26 July 2010, Duch was found guilty of crimes against humanity, torture, and murder; he was sentenced to 35 years imprisonment, with a pre-trial detention credit of 11 years being applied to his sentence and an additional controversial five-year deduction because his period of pre-trial detention exceeded the maximum allowed under Cambodian law.
 On 3 February 2012, an upper court U.N. war crimes tribunal rejected his appeal and extended his sentence to life imprisonment because of his "shocking and heinous" crimes.
 The ruling was final with no other chance for appeal.

-On 20 October 2018, he was hospitalized in serious condition.
+On 20 October 2018, Duch was hospitalized in serious condition.

 Death

 After serving ten years in prison, on 2 September 2020, Duch died at the age of 77 at the Khmer–Soviet Friendship Hospital of chronic obstructive pulmonary disease.
-Due to the complicated situation of COVID-19 in Cambodia, he was quickly cremated on the same day in Phnom Penh, without a Buddhist funeral.
+Due to the situation being complicated by the presence of the ongoing COVID-19 pandemic in Cambodia at the time, he was quickly cremated on the same day in Phnom Penh, without a Buddhist funeral.